Grammy nominee keeping Sebring fit

 “What are we moving from?” he asks.

-Duncan likens living and working from a small community to getting drafted into a non-winning basketball team but working hard for it anyway.
-That ethic represents your community, he said, and when people see you, they see that place.
+Duncan likens representing a small community to getting drafted by a small basketball team and working hard for it anyway.
+That ethic represents your community, he said, and when people see you, they see Highlands County.

 “If we had people like that, people wouldn’t rush to leave Sebring,” Duncan said.
 “They would rush to build in Sebring.”